webpack-flow/webpack-flow/README.md

 ### babel

 Built-in babel flow.
-It has the same options as in babel itself with addtional: `loaders` `test` `exclude` options
+It has the same options as in babel itself with addtional: `loader` `test` `exclude` options

 ```js
 babel({